kubernetes-sigs/cluster-api/docs/book/src/providers/v1alpha2-to-v1alpha3.md

 ## The `util/restmapper` package has been removed

 - Controller runtime has native support for a [DynamicRESTMapper](https://github.com/kubernetes-sigs/controller-runtime/pull/554/files), which is used by default when creating a new Manager.

+## Generated kubeconfig admin username changed from `kubernetes-admin` to `<cluster-name>-admin`

+- The kubeconfig secret shipped with Cluster API now uses the cluster name as prefix to the `username` field.